TONYCRE8/motion-designer-portfolio-frontend/README.md

 # Motion Design Portfolio

-A digital portfolio page for TONYCRE8.
+My current personal portfolio.
+Over the years I've made many versions, but this will be my main portfolio page for the foreseeable future, with updates on the content and stylings being applied later on.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Project was constructed with [Create React App](https://github.com/facebook/create-react-app).

 ## Requirements